close

 How to change health insurance provider in Switzerland

 To make sure that you have the best deal at the best price available, it is recommended that you change your health insurance regularly.
 You will often find that the prices of premiums fluctuate, so it is advisable to at least check whether a better deal is being offered elsewhere.
-The process of switching is designed to be simple, in order to keep premiums low and customers satisfied.

-Switching Swiss basic health insurance
+Switching basic health insurance in Switzerland

-If you would like to change your health insurance plan in Switzerland, you must inform your previous insurer before the deadline date of November 30 so that your new insurance policy can begin the following January.
+If you would like to change your health insurance plan in Switzerland, you must inform your previous insurer before the deadline date of November 30 each year, so that your new insurance policy can begin the following January.
 Insurance providers must accept requests for basic health insurance and your new insurer will be happy to assist you in the transition.

 Switching supplemental health insurance in Switzerland

 Switching supplemental health insurance is more complex than switching basic insurance, as insurance providers can choose whether to accept or reject your application.
-Therefore, it is essential that you follow the timeline set out by your previous insurer to make sure that your new policy begins at the right time and you do not lose cover.
+Therefore, it is essential that you follow the timeline set out by your current insurer to make sure that your new policy begins at the right time and you do not lose cover.

 This page uses affiliate links.